Politics of Canada: Political parties, leaders and status

-Leaders’ debates
+Leaders' debates

-Leaders’ debates in Canada consist of two debates, one English and one French, both produced by a consortium of Canada's five major television broadcasters (CBC/SRC, CTV, Global and TVA) and usually consist of the leaders of all parties with representation in the House of Commons.
+Leaders' debates in Canada consist of two debates, one English and one French, both produced by a consortium of Canada's five major television broadcasters (CBC/SRC, CTV, Global and TVA) and usually consist of the leaders of all parties with representation in the House of Commons.

 These debates air on the networks of the producing consortium as well as the public affairs and parliamentary channel CPAC and the American public affairs network C-SPAN.

 Judiciary

-The highest court in Canada is the Supreme Court of Canada and is the final court of appeal in the Canadian justice system.
-The court is composed of nine judges: eight Puisne Justices and the Chief Justice of Canada.
-Justices of the Supreme Court of Canada are appointed by the Governor-in-Council.
-The Supreme Court Act limits eligibility for appointment to persons who have been judges of a superior court, or members of the bar for ten or more years.
-Members of the bar or superior judge of Quebec, by law, must hold three of the nine positions on the Supreme Court of Canada.

 Government departments and structure

 The Canadian government operates the public service using departments, smaller agencies (for example, commissions, tribunals, and boards), and crown corporations.
 There are two types of departments: central agencies such as Finance, Privy Council Office, and Treasury Board Secretariat have an organizing and oversight role for the entire public service; line departments are departments that perform tasks in a specific area or field, such as the departments of Agriculture, Environment, or Defence.